In veterinary care there are specialists in different clinical areas, just as there are in human medicine and surgery.

 Northwest Veterinary Specialists is an RCVS accredited small animal hospital.
 This means we have undergone a rigorous assessment and inspection process to assure you, the pet owner that we can offer the very best levels of care.

 Our specialist imaging equipment includes an in-house MRI scanner, CT scanner, two X-ray suites, ultrasound scanning and a wide range of endoscopic imaging equipment.
-On the surgical side we have operating theatres which are positive pressure ventilated – this has a dramatic improvement on infection control.
+On the surgical side we have three surgical suites, each equipped with advanced anaesthesia and surgical equipment.
 The latest monitoring and maintenance equipment in anaesthesia reduces risk to your pet and can also provide critical care in the immediate postoperative period.